-This Note is one of a Series (as defined below) of Notes issued by MAF Global Securities Limited (the Issuer) constituted by an amended and restated trust deed dated 17 July 2013 (such trust deed as modified and/or supplemented and/or restated from time to time, the Trust Deed) made between the Issuer, Majid AI Futtaim Holding LLC (MAF Holding), Majid AI Futtaim Properties LLC (together with MAF Holding, the Guarantors and each a Guarantor) and Citibank, N.A., London Branch (the Trustee, which expression shall include all persons for the time being trustee or trustees appointed under the Trust Deed).
+This Note is one of a Series (as defined below) of Notes issued by MAF Global Securities Limited (the "Issuer") constituted by an amended and restated trust deed dated 17 May 2016 (such trust deed as modified and/or supplemented and/or restated from time to time, the "Trust Deed") made between the Issuer, Majid Al Futtaim Holding LLC ("Majid Al Futtaim Holding"), Majid Al Futtaim Properties LLC (together with Majid Al Futtaim Holding, the Guarantors and each a "Guarantor") and Citibank, N.A., London Branch (the "Trustee", which expression shall include all persons for the time being trustee or trustees appointed under the Trust Deed).

-References herein to the Notes shall be references to the Notes of this Series and shall mean:
+References herein to the "Notes" shall be references to the Notes of this Series and shall mean:

-- (a) in relation to any Notes represented by a global Note (a Global Note), units of each Specified - (b) Denomination in the Specified Currency; - (c) any Global Note; - (d) any definitive Notes in bearer form (Bearer Notes) issued in exchange for a Global Note in bearer form; and - (e) any definitive Notes in registered form (Registered Notes) (whether or not issued in exchange for a Global Note in registered form).
+- (a) in relation to any Notes represented by a global Note (a "Global Note"), units of each Specified Denomination in the Specified Currency; - (b) any Global Note; - (c) any definitive Notes in bearer form ("Bearer Notes") issued in exchange for a Global Note in bearer form; and - (d) any definitive Notes in registered form ("Registered Notes") (whether or not issued in exchange for a Global Note in registered form).

-The Notes, the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an amended and restated agency agreement dated 17 July 2013 (such agency agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement) and made between the Issuer, the Guarantors, the Trustee, Citibank, N.A. as issuing and principal paying agent and agent bank (the Principal Paying Agent, which expression shall include any successor principal paying agent appointed from time to time in connection with the Notes) and the other paying agents named therein (together with the Principal Paying Agent, the Paying Agents, which expression shall include any additional or successor paying agents appointed from time to time in connection with the Notes) and as exchange agent (the Exchange Agent, which expression shall include any successor exchange agent appointed from time to time in connection with the Notes) and Citigroup Global Markets Deutschland AG as registrar (the Registrar, which expression shall include any successor registrar appointed from time to time in connection with the Notes) and a transfer agent and the other transfer agents named therein (together with the Registrar, the Transfer Agents, which expression shall include any additional or successor transfer agents appointed from time to time in connection with the Notes).
+The Notes, the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an amended and restated agency agreement dated 17 May 2016 (such agency agreement as amended and/or supplemented and/or restated from time to time, the "Agency Agreement") and made between the Issuer, the Guarantors, the Trustee, Citibank, N.A. as issuing and principal paying agent and agent bank (the "Principal Paying Agent", which expression shall include any successor principal paying agent appointed from time to time in connection with the Notes) and the other paying agents named therein (together with the Principal Paying Agent, the "Paying Agents", which expression shall include any additional or successor paying agents appointed from time to time in connection with the Notes) and as exchange agent (the "Exchange Agent", which expression shall include any successor exchange agent appointed from time to time in connection with the Notes) and Citigroup Global Markets Deutschland AG as registrar (the "Registrar", which expression shall include any successor registrar appointed from time to time in connection with the Notes) and a transfer agent and the other transfer agents named therein (together with the Registrar, the "Transfer Agents", which expression shall include any additional or successor transfer agents appointed from time to time in connection with the Notes).

-Interest bearing definitive Bearer Notes have interest coupons (Coupons) and, if indicated in the applicable Final Terms, talons for further Coupons (Talons) attached on issue.
+Interest bearing definitive Bearer Notes have interest coupons ("Coupons") and, if indicated in the applicable Final Terms, talons for further Coupons ("Talons") attached on issue.
 Any reference herein to Coupons or coupons shall, unless the context otherwise requires, be deemed to include a reference to Talons or talons.
-Definitive Bearer Notes repayable in instalments have receipts (Receipts) for the payment of the instalments of principal (other than the final instalment) attached on issue.
+Definitive Bearer Notes repayable in instalments have receipts ("Receipts") for the payment of the instalments of principal (other than the final instalment) attached on issue.
 Registered Notes and Global Notes do not have Receipts, Coupons or Talons attached on issue.

-The final terms for this Note (or the relevant provisions thereof) are set out in Part A of the Final Terms attached to or endorsed on this Note and complete these Terms and Conditions (the Conditions) for the purposes of this Note.
-References to the applicable Final Terms are to Part A of the Final Terms (or the relevant provisions thereof) attached to or endorsed on this Note.
+The final terms for this Note (or the relevant provisions thereof) are set out in Part A of the Final Terms attached to or endorsed on this Note and complete these Terms and Conditions (the "Conditions") for the purposes of this Note.
+References to the "applicable Final Terms" are to Part A of the Final Terms (or the relevant provisions thereof) attached to or endorsed on this Note.